Wawrinka battles past Murray to reach French Open final

 After Wawrinka won the fourth-set tiebreak, Murray waned, trailing 4-0 in the fifth in about 20 minutes.

+"Maybe the lack of matches hurt me a little bit in the end today," Murray said.
+"That was a very high intensity match.
+A lot of long points.

+"When you haven't been playing loads, over four, four-and-a-half hours, that can catch up to you a little bit.
+So I only have myself to blame for that, for the way I played coming into the tournament."

-In the end, Wawrinka's attacking game overcame the brilliant defense and variety of Murray, who countered all the aggression with -- among other things -- deft drop shots, excellent retrieving and fine defensive lobs.
+Wawrinka's attacking game overcame the brilliant defense and variety of Murray, who countered all the aggression with -- among other things -- deft drop shots, excellent retrieving and fine defensive lobs.

 While Wawrinka finished with 10 more winners than unforced errors, Murray replied with 36 winners and 36 unforced errors.